 Aspiring and established artists study art to learn new techniques used with the different forms of artistic media.
 The fantastic and interesting thing about Art is that it is never stagnant, because people don’t stay the same.
 Your work reflects often your state of mind and life in general sometimes!

 All over Ireland, there are Education and Training Boards (ETBs) who run adult learning centres alongside their secondary education facilities.
 Most of these run part time art courses.
-There are also numerous Post Leaving Certificate centres that run similar courses, as well as other private education providers who run part-time and evening art courses.
+There are also numerous further education colleges and private education providers who run part-time and evening art courses.
 These courses can run from six weeks to one/two years (if it is QQI accredited).

 The costs for part time art courses usually range from 100 euros to 200 euros.
 Means tested PLC Maintenance Grants are available to students who are progressing to a QQI Level 5/6 Award or equivalent and who have not previously studied for such an award.